2007 OG Ellen Burns and her health food bar business ‘We Bar None”

 Initially, it was being accepted into the NEIS program.
 The government offer a free Certificate 3 in Micro-business Operations and Newstart-like payments for 9 months to help get you up and running.

 My mum has been the other crucial support.
 I moved back home with her rent-free and got her kitchen registered so I didn’t have to keep renting commercial kitchen space.
-I wouldn’t have been able to afford to pay rent in the early stages of my business so that was crucial.
+Paying rent in the early stages of my business would have been difficult so that was crucial.
 I cook dinner and pull my weight around the house, we’re both actually really happy with the arrangement.
 She’s said she’s going to miss me a lot when I move out, though I’m sure she won’t mind getting her dining room back, which is currently full of my equipment and boxes!

 I’ve had so much help from so many people, the list really goes on.
 I may be a sole trader but you’re never really alone in business.
 I couldn’t do it without my family and friends, my stockists and market colleagues and regular customers!